8 Overlapping indices

 The default method for calculating the confidence interval has changed with scan version 0.55.7.
 Confidence intervals could have been outside the [-1, 1] in earlier versions.
 Set ci_method = "s" for a replication of results from scan version 0.55.6 or earlier.

-By default, 95% percent intervals are calculated for each tau value.
+By default, 95% confidence intervals are calculated for each tau value.
 You can specify a different interval with the ci argument (ci = 0.90 will calculate a 90% interval).
-There are three alternative approaches to calculating the confidence intervals.
+There are three alternative methods for calculating the confidence intervals.
 When ci_method = "z" is set (the default), a general formula for calculating the standard-error of Fisher-Z values is used (Hotelling, 1953).
 If ci_method = "tau", a specific formula for Fisher-Z transformed tau values is applied (Fieller et al., 1957).
 Both approaches give similar results.
 A third approach is derived from the standard deviation of the S statistic1.
-Set ci_method = "s" for this method.
-The S method could lead to implausible values blow -1 or above 1.
-I recommend to use the common “z” method or the accurate “tau” method.
+For this method, set ci_method = "s".
+The S method can give implausible values less than -1 or greater than 1.
+I recommend using the general “z” method or the accurate “tau” method.å

 tau_u(exampleAB, ci = 0.90, ci_method = "tau")